In recognition of National Small Business Week, we look at what a bankruptcy lawyer knows about business.

 Those failures represent not only dashed dreams, but financial pain.
 That financial pain is personal pain as well.

-In thirty seven years as a bankruptcy lawyer, I’ve found themes in why they failed.
+In thirty nine years as a bankruptcy lawyer, I’ve found themes in why they failed.
 Here is my list of five behaviors tied to business failures.

 They plan only for success